drails-dart/drails_di/README.md

 }
 ```

-As you can see in the previous example the first parameter passed to `ApplicationContest.bootstrap` is the symbol of the library where we are going to scan for components.
+As you can see in the previous example the first parameter passed to `ApplicationContext.bootstrap` is the symbol of the library where we are going to scan for components.
 However you can also pass a second parameter call `bind`.
-This parameter is a map that contains the manual wiring.
-You are going to see this in action in next section.
+This parameter is a map that contains the manual wiring (You are going to see this in action in next section).

 ## Mocking Components using Dart Mockito library

-Although you can use any Mock library, I recomend the use of Mockito since its power and versatility.
+>Although you can use any Mock library, I recomend the use of Mockito since its power and versatility.

 During unit testing one important feature is mocking components (Create fakes components that acts as the reals components).
 In that way we can decouple every stage of the application, and be sure that we are only testing one module at a time.
 This is specially useful when we call remote web-service or endpoints.
 In this way our test doesn't depends on third party data that could change during the time making our test invalid.
 For example: